Medicine at Brighton And Sussex Medical School

 Brighton and Sussex Medical School Entry Requirements

-36 points overall to include both Biology and Chemistry at Higher level.
+Must include both Biology and Chemistry at Higher level.
 A grade 6 must be achieved in both.
 For widening participation applicants, they will accept 35 points total.

 Advanced Higher Biology and Chemistry with grades A with at least grades A in two additional Higher Subjects.
 English and Maths requirements: grades B or above in National 5s English and Maths.